Logistics business including shipping business is exposed to various risks in their operations.

 Of the major risks listed below, risks associated with vessel operations, disaster risks, compliance risks, and other management-related risks are classified into four categories and corresponding committees have been established.

 In addition, the Risk and Crisis Management Committee was established to unify these four committees and to control and promote overall risk management.

 The CEO serves as the chairman of all these committees and they are regularly held.

 Risk Management System

-Formulating a Pandemic Influenza Response Operation Plan.
+Formulating a Pandemic Influenza Response Operation Plan:

 Our Company is a designated public institution specified in the Act on Special Measures for Preparedness and Response against Pandemic Influenza and New Infectious Diseases (Act No.31 of 2012).
-The Act requests designated public institutions to take appropriate measures to prevent disruption to the operation of the business, and to continue the business even in an event of pandemic influenza outbreak to minimize its effect on the people’s living and national economy.
+The Act requests designated public institutions to take appropriate measures to prevent disruption to the operation of the business, and to continue the business even in an event of the pandemic influenza outbreak to minimize its effect on the people’s living and national economy.

 The Act also requests designated public institutions to formulate a pandemic influenza preparedness and response operation plan for their business, to report the plan to the Prime Minister of Japan, and to publish the outline of the plan.